Nusiq/regolith-filters/system_template/README.md

   [here](https://github.com/Nusiq/regolith-filters/tree/master/subfunctions).
 The
   value of this property is True by default for the `.mcfunction` files and False by default for the `.lang` files.
-## Using `Path` in the `_map.py` and the templates

-The `Path` class from the `pathlib` module is exposed in the default scope.
-This means that all of the templates can use it.
+## The working directory during system evaluation

 During the evaluation of the `_map.py` file, or any of the files included in the system, the working directory is set to the folder of the system.
-You can use `Path('.')` and methods like `Path.glob` to find files in the system folder.
+If you import `pathlib.Path`, you can use `Path('.')` and methods like `Path.glob` to find files in the system folder.
 This is especially useful when you want to have a system that changes based on its resources.
 For example, it can be used to generate a list of textures that are used in the system, which may be useful for example while generating a client entity file for the resource pack.

+You can learn about importing modules and defining functions in the `Plugins` section below.

 ## Shared files
 Sometimes you want to share some files between multiple systems.
 You can do